dijasila/GPAW/doc/documentation/mom/mom.rst

 Excited-State Calculations with Maximum Overlap Method and Direct Optimization
 ==============================================================================

-The maximum overlap method (MOM) is used to perform variational calculations of excited states.
+The maximum overlap method (MOM) can be used to perform variational calculations of excited states.
 It is an alternative to the linear expansion :ref:`dscf` for obtaining excited states within a time-independent DFT framework.
 Since